Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Experiments and results

 \section{Experiments and results}

-We conduct experiments using TMA images from the Stanford TMA image database \cite{Marinelli2007}, available from \url{https://tma.im/tma_portal/}.
+We conduct experiments using TMA images from the Stanford TMA image database.
 The cancer type we choose to work with is breast cancer, due to the fact that it is one of the best understood cancer types to date.
 The associated biomarker is estrogen receptor (ER).
-There are totally 690 images for ER in the database, and training and testing are split evenly.
-The reported results are averaged over 100 runs. \\ \\ The TMA images in the Stanford TMA database are from several dozens of different cancer types.
+There are 690 images in total for ER in the database, and the training and testing sets are randomly split evenly.
+The reported results are averaged over 100 runs. \\ \\ TMA images in the Stanford TMA database are from several dozens of different cancer types.
 One can use TMA images from all other different cancer types, but we take a more conservative approach.
-Transfer learning requires the training set to be similar to the auxiliary set.
-We browse through the Stanford TMA image database, and determine the TMA images associated with biomarkers NMB, CK56, and CD117 are visually, to certain extent, similar to TMA images for ER. \\ \\ We use the R package {\it randomForest} for our experiments.
-The tuning parameter {\it mtry} is chosen among $\{\sqrt{p}, 2\sqrt{p}\}$, where $p$ is the input data dimension.
-For TMA images as we work on the spatial histogram matrix, we have $p=51*51=2601$.
-The number of trees in RF is fixed at $T=100$.
-The confidence level for instance transfer is picked as 10\%, meaning that only instances with the top majority class leading the second majority class by 10 votes (out of $T=100$ trees) are considered to be transferable.
+Transfer learning requires the auxiliary set to be consistent to hypothesis entailed by the original training set.
+We browse through the Stanford TMA image database, and determine that TMA images associated with biomarkers NMB, CK56, and CD117 are visually, to a certain extent, similar to TMA images for ER.
+Note that the actual set of images that can be used as auxiliary set, or images that are transferable, are broader that those visually similar images.
+In other words, some of the transferable images may not look so ``similar" to images in the original training set.
+Part of our goal in using the term `visually similar images' is for the purpose of describing our motivation with transfer learning. \\ \\ We use the R package {\it randomForest} for our experiments.
+The number of tries at each node split is chosen among $\{\sqrt{p}, 2\sqrt{p}\}$, where $p$ is the input data dimension.
+For TMA images as we work on the spatial histogram matrix, we have $p=51\cdot51=2601$.
+The number of trees in RF is fixed at $T=100$, adopting the value used in \cite{TACOMA}; indeed we find the difference in results small when varying over a range of choices $\{50, 100, 200, 500\}$.
+The confidence level $\beta_0$ for instance transfer is picked as 10\%, implying that only instances with the top majority class leading the second majority class by at least 10\% votes (out of $T=100$ trees) are considered to be transferable.